Praktica BX 20

 Checking the battery

-The shutter must be cocked.
+The shutter must be wound.
 Press shutter release (22) and then memory key (12).
 If the LED indication is bright the battery still has a sufficient power reserve.
-When the battery is spent, the LEDs on the right side of the viewfinder image will go out The battery condition can not be checked in the B and setting.
+When the battery is spent, the LEDs on the right side of the viewfinder image will go out.
+The battery condition can not be checked in the B and electronic flash icon setting.

 Opening the back